Service Corporation International: California

 The Los Angeles Times reported that state officials found no evidence of mass grave disturbances.
-Russ Heimerich, a spokesman for the state Department of Consumer Affairs, said, "We have not seen any evidence of the kind of massive desecration that is being alleged.
+Russ Heimerich, a spokesman for the California Department of Consumer Affairs, said, "We have not seen any evidence of the kind of massive desecration that is being alleged.
 The kind of activity they're alleging is not easily hidden, especially on a willful, large-scale basis."
 The plaintiff's attorney rejected the findings of the state's investigation.

 Michael Avenatti, the plaintiff's attorney, said more than 800 families have joined the class action suit.
 Avenatti claims the state's investigation was shoddy, saying, "Investigators from the state were told by various groundskeepers over a year ago that they had been repeatedly told to throw bones away, and yet for some reason, the state didn't adequately follow up."

 SCI denied all charges.
 After the lawsuit was filed, the Consumer Affairs Department reviewed five to six years of the cemetery's annual inspection records and found no indication that graves had been disturbed.
 According to the Los Angeles Times article, "The agency also asked the dozens of families that contacted officials to look for signs of disturbancesshifted or cracked gravestones or anything else that appeared different from previous visitsand didn't receive a single call back, he said."